Introduction

 Queer6

-12. A table showing the sexuality of reporting parties.
+12. A table showing the sexual orientation of reporting parties.

 Ethnicity